- Civil Motions: Friday at 9:30 a.m.

 - be available at that number for at least one-half hour before the time of the scheduled hearing.

-Tentative Rulings: The Court makes every effort to issue a tentative ruling on the day of the hearing.
+Tentative Rulings: The Court makes every effort to issue a tentative ruling at the time of the hearing.

 Ex Parte Applications: Ex parte applications are solely for extraordinary relief and should be used with discretion.
 (See Mission Power Engineering Co. v.
 Continental Casualty Co., 883 F. Supp.
 488 (C.D.
 Cal.
 1995).
 Ex parte applications are taken under submission on the papers and are rarely set for hearing.
 Counsel will be notified of the Court’s ruling.
 If a hearing is necessary, the court clerk will notify counsel of the date and time of the hearing.
 The moving party shall immediately serve the ex parte application on the opposing party by fax, email, or hand delivery and shall notify the opposing party that any opposition must be filed not later than 24 hours (or one court day) after the service of the application.
 The moving party shall advise the Court in its application whether opposing counsel will be filing opposition and explain what efforts, if any, have been made to confer with opposing counsel regarding the substance of the application and any potential resolution prior to the filing of the application.
 The mandatory chambers copy of the ex parte application and any opposition must be delivered directly to the Chambers (courtesy box outside Chambers door) on the same day it is e-filed.
 All ex parte applications should include a proposed order.
 See Local Rules 7-19 and 7-19.1.